Enabling budgeting

 It can take up to 24 hours for these tags to appear in the console after being used.
 This is an AWS limitation.

-After the activation, tags should be marked as Active
+After activation, the tags should be marked as Active.

-It can take up to 24 hours after activating the tags before you can start using them in
+It can take up to 24 hours after activating the tags before you can use them in budget control.
+This is an AWS limitation.